 While wandering through Savannah, you’ll notice quite a lot of haint blue ceilings, especially on outdoor porches.
-Supposedly, the color is also good for tricking bugs, too.
+Supposedly, the color is also good for reppelling bugs, too.

 Savannah is in Hoodoo country.

-And yes, that’s a real example, from the most famous Savannah story: the Jim Williams trial, made famous in The Book.
+Hoodoo is an integral part of the most famous Savannah story: the Jim Williams trial, made famous in The Book.
 While on trial for murder, Jim Williams hired a Hoodoo Root Doctor to put various spells on everyone from his lawyers to his former lover turned murder victim.
-It worked, too: Jim Williams was put on trial 4 times and walked away free each time.
-(Yes, this is a true story, and it’s one of the. most ridiculous and fascinating true crime stories we’ve ever heard.)
+It worked, too: Jim Williams was put on trial 4 times… and walked away free each time.
+(Yes, this is a true story, and it’s one of the most ridiculous and fascinating true crime stories we’ve ever heard.)

 The kicker?
 Some say they saw Jim Williams’ root doctor leaving his house the day before.
 She’d come to collect on her bill for 5 years worth of Hoodoo, and apparently, he didn’t pay.

 Y’all: do not try to stiff a root doctor.
 It will not end well.